PathAI Grabs $11M to Build A.I. Tools for Pathology | Xconomy

 PathAI will use the cash infusion to expand its team of 15 employees and continue developing its technology.

-Pathologists try to diagnose disease through laboratory analysis of things like bodily tissue samples.
+Pathologists try to diagnose disease through laboratory analysis of things like tissue samples.
 PathAI’s bet is that machine learning and other sophisticated software tools could assist pathologists with analysis, potentially making them more precise and handling some of the monotonous tasks involved in their daily work.

 “We see a big opportunity to solve a really major and longstanding problem, which is accurately diagnosing diseases and using that information to more effectively guide treatments for patients,” Beck says in an interview Thursday afternoon, after he spoke at Xconomy’s Healthcare + A.I. event in Cambridge.